Elimia showalteri

-Elimia showalteri, common name the compact elimia, is a species of freshwater snail with an operculum, an aquatic gastropod mollusc in the family Pleuroceridae.
+Elimia showalteri, common name the compact elimia, is a species of freshwater snail in the family Pleuroceridae.

 Shell description

 Elimia showalteri has a large, robust, smooth shell boldly colored brown and/or green shell.

 Anatomy

 Elimia showalteri is agill-breathing snail.
 It is genetically very similar to the lacy elimia Elimia crenatella.

 Distribution

-This snail lives in the United States.
+This snail is endemic to the Upper Cahaba River in Alabama, the United States.

 Ecology

 Habitat

 Compact elimia are found grazing individually throughout shoal habitats.

 Life cycle

-Embryos develop into Trochophore larvae before eventually becoming Veliger larvae.
+Embryos develop into trochophore larvae before eventually becoming veliger larvae.

 Feeding habits

-These snails are known to graze individually in Shoal habitats.
+These snails are known to graze individually in shoal habitats.